-Credit Suisse and Goldman Sachs International are joint global coordinators and joint bookrunners, BofA Securities, Mediobanca and UniCredit are joint bookrunners.
+Credit Suisse and Goldman Sachs International are joint global coordinators and joint bookrunners for De Nora, while BofA Securities, Mediobanca and UniCredit are joint bookrunners.

-Latham & Watkins is acting as legal advisor to the company, legal firm Pedersoli is advising the De Nora family and Clifford Chance is advising the joint global coordinators and joint bookrunners.
+Latham & Watkins is legal adviser to the company, while legal firm Pedersoli is advising the De Nora family and Clifford Chance is advising the joint global coordinators and joint bookrunners.